Outstanding Community Partner Recognition

 College of Arts & Sciences Faculty Travel Awards

-The College of Arts and Sciences recognizes the value of faculty development through travel opportunities that include attending conferences, workshops, meetings, exhibitions, and professional symposia.
-Faculty Travel Grants are designed to provide at least partial support for faculty travel for active participation and recognition at conferences, conventions workshops, performances, exhibitions, etc., as outlined in the criteria below.
-Award funds are intended to be used for transportation, lodging, meals, registration, shipping of exhibited works and the like.
+The College of Arts and Sciences recognizes the value of faculty and post-doc development through travel opportunities that include attending conferences, workshops, meetings, exhibitions, and professional symposia.
+Faculty and Post-doc Travel Awards are designed to provide at least partial support for travel for active participation and recognition at conferences, conventions, workshops, performances, exhibitions, etc., as outlined in the criteria below.
+Award funds may be used to support things such as transportation, lodging, meals, registration and shipping of exhibited works.
 Funds may be requested for up to $1750.

-The College will offer three rounds of faculty travel grants each year:
+The College will offer three rounds of faculty / post-doc travel grants each year:

-- Spring travel grants to cover travel that starts between January 1st and May 15th (applications will be due late November/early December)
+• Spring travel grants to cover travel that starts between January 1st and May 15th (applications will be due mid-November)

 Selection process: